Model

 ZUNA1.1’s new set of dropout schemes is significantly more diverse than ZUNA1, which dropped entire channels over all time per sample.
 Here, we show the combinations of time and channel masking used in the training of ZUNA1.1.

-3. Quality-aware preprocessing and a bigger corpus
+4. Quality-aware preprocessing and a bigger corpus

 Our original ZUNA1 data pipeline made channel-quality decisions at the whole-recording level.
-If a channel was noisy in any long stretch, it was zeroed for the entire recording, and epochs with too many bad channels were thrown out.
+If a channel was noisy in any long stretch, it was zeroed for the entire recording, and epochs with too many bad channels were discarded.
 This was wasteful since a channel that is clean for 90% of a session still carries a partial, usable signal.

 For the training of ZUNA1.1, we instead compute a per-channel, per-second quality score that allows us to threshold the data used for training at load time.
 This lets us recover signal from partially-noisy channels and ingest datasets that our old pipeline could not, growing the training corpus from ~2M to roughly 3.5M channel-hours of public EEG data.